-As a Western I always related poverty to African countries, until I found out that India actually accounts to more than 1/3 of the total world´s poorest.
+As a Western, I always related Poverty and Economic Development to African countries, until I found out that India actually accounts for more than 1/3 of the total world´s poorest.
 In fact, India´s population is even larger than the whole African continent.

-The charts and figures are macroeconomic data, but I wanted to illustrate a real life picture of what cheap uneducated labor in India means.
-Can you imagine how would the numbers above look like if these people were employed in higher value added jobs, instead of having all them doing a job that one person could do by him/herself?
+The charts and figures are macroeconomic data, but I wanted to illustrate a real-life picture of what cheap uneducated labor in India means.
+Can you imagine how would the numbers above look like if these people were employed in higher value-added jobs, instead of having all of them doing a job that one person could do by him/herself?

 “No society can surely be flourishing and happy, of which the far greater part of the members are poor and miserable…” – Adam Smith